Todmorden Town Hall: History

 For a while it was possible to dance in the main hall, forward and back, across two counties of England.
 However, the administrative border between Yorkshire and Lancashire was altered by the Local Government Act 1888 placing the whole of the town within the West Riding.
 The Fielden family donated the building to the town on 6 August 1891.
 The courtroom was adapted for use as a council chamber after the building became the headquarters of Todmorden Urban District Council in 1894 and of Todmorden Borough Council in 1896.
+The town hall continued to be used as a public venue and concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 21 December 1943.

 The building continued to serve as a meeting place for Todmorden Borough Council for much of the 20th century but ceased to be the local seat of government after the enlarged Calderdale Metropolitan Borough Council was formed in 1974.
 The building subsequently became the meeting place of Todmorden Town Council and a committee room was re-named after the locally-born Nobel laureate, Sir John Cockcroft, in September 2018.

+In March 2025, a heritage concert was performed by Todmorden Orchestra to celebrate the town hall's 150th anniversary.

 Works of art in the building include sculptures by Giovanni Maria Benzoni depicting the Flight from Pompeii and the Biblical Ruth as well as a bust of John Fielden MP by Thomas Campbell and a memorial plinth by Gilbert Bayes.